Working with GreenCollar

 About the role

-As a Project Performance Manager or Lead, you will be responsible for the success of a pool of projects of carbon and natural capital projects.
+As a Project Performance Manager, you will be responsible for the success of a pool of projects of carbon and natural capital projects.
 You’ll oversee strategic, technical, and operational work to ensure project performance and compliance in line with regulatory, environmental, and commercial standards.

 You will be the driving force behind a project's lifecycle.
 From shaping its design to managing reporting, engaging with landholders, auditors and the Clean Energy Regulator, and ultimately ensuring its long-term success.